-If you haven’t noticed already from my Instagram, I love Laguna Beach!
-I’ve been living in California for almost three years, and Laguna Beach is one of my favorite areas.
-It’s a cute little beach town with gorgeous beaches, unique greenery, tons of cute little boutique stores, and lots of things to do.
+I fell in love with Laguna Beach from the moment I arrived in the OC.
+It’s a cute little town with gorgeous beaches, beautiful parks, tons of cute little boutique stores, and lots and lots of things to do.

-During my adventures, I always try to find cheap or free things to do, and I have compiled a list of Laguna Beach activities that you can do for free.
-These things are an absolute must for anyone visiting Laguna Beach!
+That makes it really easy to plan a day trip to Laguna Beach while sticking to a budget.
+I always try to find cheap or free things to do, and I have compiled a list of Laguna Beach activities that you can do for free.
+Some of them are even on my Southern California Bucket List!

 12 Awesome Laguna Beach Activities You Can Do for Free